kwonus/Quelle/Vanilla-Quelle.md

 *“noun ... said|says|stated|replied ...
 [Trump president|predidency]”*

-Bracketed terms differ from the pipe symbol in that all terms within brackets are required, but the order is relaxed within the quoted phrase.
+Bracketed terms differ from ordinary quoited terms, in that while all terms within brackets are required, the order is relaxed within the quoted phrase.
 As non-quoted clauses are always unordered, bracketed terms can only be invoked within a quoted search clause.

 The serch clause above would match any of these phrases:

 - Biden stated that President Trump was ...
 - Kamala Harris replied, indicating the Trump presidency was ...

-These phrase would NOT match:
+This phrase would NOT match:

 - Bush said, Trump is not his favorite president // Bracketed terms need be adjacent to one another